zoharbabin/kaltura-discord/memory-bank/systemPatterns.md

 - Link-based fallback when embedding is unavailable
 - Reduced functionality mode when certain services are impaired
 - Clear user messaging about service status
+- Fallback to mock data when API calls fail in development

 ### Monitoring and Health Checks
 - Each service exposes health endpoints
 - Centralized monitoring of service status
 - Automated alerting for service degradation
+- Detailed logging for troubleshooting

 ## Scalability Patterns